Meetings and Events

-The meetings (listed below) are held in the main hall at Blundell's Prep School (formerly St. Aubyn's School) at 7:30pm, usually on the first school-term Friday of the month.
-No previous knowledge of astronomy is necessary, so if you're at all interested you're very welcome to come along.
+Tiverton and Mid Devon A. S. events are held in the main hall at Blundell's Prep School at 7:30pm, usually on the first school-term Friday of the month.
+No previous knowledge of astronomy is necessary, so if you are at all interested you are very welcome to come along.
 Many of us are regular attenders at our informal meetings, but a warm welcome is always given to new faces.
-For directions, see the map.

 Members and visiting guests at the October 2006 open evening